Bugado003/WolfBot/README.md

 -.Net 8.0.2
 -Windows Operating System

-# ANYTHING PROPERTARY (LIKE TOKENS) SHOULD BE IN "CONFIG.JSON" FILE
+# ANYTHING PROPERTARY (LIKE TOKENS) SHOULD BE IN THE "CONFIG.JSON" FILE
 after compiling the code u should move the config.json file with your data to the same folder the .exe is in